-You can find a variety of trustworthy clinics, hospitals, and care centres that accept dementia patients in the early stages.
-But it’s important to keep in mind that more serious stages are prone to dangerous scenarios, requiring medical supervision for up to 24 hours a day depending on the situation.
+There are a variety of trustworthy clinics, hospitals, and care centres that accept dementia patients at different stages in Singapore.
+In selecting the best dementia care for your loved one, it’s important to keep in mind the patient’s wishes and preference.
+Take into account your resources as well, and plan in advance for more serious stages when the patient is prone to dangerous scenarios, requiring medical supervision for up to 24 hours a day depending on the situation.

 Ninkatec has three care plans that cater to different needs depending on the severity of a patient’s condition.
 Whether they need minimal assistance, regular visits, or intensive care, Ninkatec offers innovative and flexible solutions for everyone.